Rally Cry (novel): Tugar race

-Book Two
+War for Freedom

-In book two, Keane and his men prepare for the coming of the Tugars.
+In second half of the book, Keane and his men prepare for the coming of the Tugars.
 Kal estimates that there are hundreds of thousands compared to only one regiment of the 35th.
 They estimate years before the Tugars arrive, but unknown to them, the Tugars are force-marching across the northern lands because a smallpox epidemic is killing off their "cattle".
 The Maine men, being of many skills and crafts, set about trying to create a modern industry in only a year or so.
 They work to train and arm Rus soldiers and militia.
 Factories are created and a railroad is built.
 They fortify the city, but soon the Tugars come.

 A Tugar agent, called the "Namer of Time" is the first alien leader to show up, with his escort and some Rus "pets" who have not seen their homes for twenty years.
 He knows about the Yankees and demands they disarm and provide 20% of their men as food.
 He tells them that other humans in the past have revolted, only to be totally exterminated.
 A confrontation ensues in which a Union soldier and Tugar warrior are killed.
 Keane tells the Namer of Time that the only tribute he will pay will be in lead.